Meet Your Expert

 Training Sessions by Kim Huey

-The 2022 ICD-10-CM diagnosis code changes go into effect October 1, 2021.
-You are required to master 210 code additions, changes and deletions before they go live.
-If you don’t correctly incorporate each of the new, modified and deleted ICD-10-CM diagnosis codes for 2022, get ready for denied claims, delayed payments and one huge headache.
-The modifications to codes due […]Learn More
+The new ICD-10-CM diagnosis code changes go into effect on October 1, 2022.
+You are required to master more than 1,400 code additions, changes, and deletions before they go live.
+If you don’t correctly incorporate each of the new, modified, and deleted ICD-10-CM diagnosis codes for 2023, get ready for denied claims, delayed payments, and one huge headache.
+The updates […]Learn More